Get competitive quotes from top companies.See Your Rates

 This legislation is used to regulate claims and provide certain protections to New Jersey consumers, for example:

 Timely Payment of Claims: In New Jersey, it is required that insurance companies pay out claims in a timely manner, meaning within two months.
-If unreasonable delay occurs, the state will fine, penalize, and/or sanction the insurance company and interest will accrue based on the length of the delay.
-The interest is then paid to the beneficiary as well.
+If unreasonable delay occurs, the state will fine, penalize, and/or sanction the insurance company.
+Interest will accrue based on the length of the delay.
+The interest is then paid to the beneficiary.

 These regulations don’t just protect consumers; they also protect insurance companies from fraud.
-For example, New Jersey insurers may challenge any information in your insurance application for up to two years from the policy’s effective date.
+New Jersey insurers may challenge any information in your application for up to two years from the policy’s effective date.
 If they find any evidence of fraud, they can terminate your policy immediately.

 This organization assists the customers of any insurance company that is found to be insolvent.
 If you have concerns about the financial well-being of your carrier, you should contact the NJLHIGA.
 Their contact info is below: